-This pretend play isn’t just a normal part of growing up; research suggests that it may help kids manage real-life situations more appropriately and effectively and help them control violent impulses.
+This pretend play isn’t just a normal part of growing up.
+Research suggests it may help kids manage real-life situations more appropriately and effectively and help them control violent impulses.
 As well, it’s important to note that “aggressive behavior in pretend play is different than actual aggressive behavior in real life,” states child psychologist Sandra Russ.
-So unless there are certain children who have difficulty separating play from reality (or who have impulse-control problems), most experts agree that playing with toy guns is just fine.
+So unless certain children have difficulty separating play from reality (or have impulse-control problems), most experts agree playing with toy guns is just fine.

 Now, clearly, with real firearms or real weapons of any kind in a household, we have to make a commitment to be safe and responsible and keep these items from any unauthorized users (especially children).
-And while my husband and I have chosen to expose our kids to gun safety and training and teach them the safety rules, we don’t get all bent out of shape when they play with lightsabers, phasers, or foam swords.
+And while my husband and I have chosen to expose our kids to gun safety and training and teach them the safety rules, we don’t get all bent out of shape when they play with lightsabers, phasers or foam swords.
 I guess you could say that we even add to their playtime weaponry fun.

 All in all, from the traditional foam-dart shooters to the new twist on rubber band launchers, pretend gun play is perfectly normal and might even make kids less violent.
-It can also be a fun activity for the family … for improving shooting accuracy while enforcing basic gun-safety rules!
+It can also be a fun activity for the family … for improving shooting accuracy while enforcing basic gun safety rules!
 Perhaps playing with toy weapons might even be something we can applaud.
 Just think about it: When our children are fighting “bad guys,” they’re most likely pretending to be good guys or even superheroes.
 And in my book, that’s not just OK; that’s uplifting and courageous.

 *This post was originally published in 2016.